AlgyJr/ios_guides/Upgrading-XCode-versions.md

    sudo mv /Applications/Xcode.app /Applications/Xcode7.app
    ```

 2. Download Xcode 8 from the app store.
 You need to upgrade your OS version to at least 10.11.5.
+There are two updates, which will likely take about 2 hours to download.
 3. Run Xcode 8 once to install it.
-It will take about 2 hours to install.
 4. Open the terminal and create a symbolic link from Xcode 8 Developer Disk Image 10.0 to Xcode 8 Developer
 Disk Image folder using this command: